Sorry, you need to enable JavaScript to visit this website.

 Access to information

-Information on how to set up a business and source funding is widely available, and can be located on various websites, including those of the Ministry of Economic Development and Technology (Ministerstwo Rozwoju i Technologii), and the Ministry of Development Funds and Regional Policy (Ministerstwo Funduszy i Polityki Regionalnej), the Ministry of Family and Social Policy (Ministerstwo Rodziny i Polityki Społecznej), the Polish Agency for Enterprise Development (Polska Agencja Rozwoju Przedsiębiorczości), Bank Gospodarstwa Krajowego (The National Development Bank), Employment Offices, Student Career Centres, business incubators, regional and local entrepreneurship support centres, entrepreneurship foundations and associations.
+Information on how to set up a business and source funding is widely available, and can be located on various websites, including those of the Ministry of Economic Development and Technology (Ministerstwo Rozwoju i Technologii), and the Ministry of Development Funds and Regional Policy (Ministerstwo Funduszy i Polityki Regionalnej), the Ministry of Family, Labour and Social Policy (Ministerstwo Rodziny i Polityki Społecznej), the Polish Agency for Enterprise Development (Polska Agencja Rozwoju Przedsiębiorczości), Bank Gospodarstwa Krajowego (The National Development Bank), Employment Offices, Student Career Centres, business incubators, regional and local entrepreneurship support centres, entrepreneurship foundations and associations.

 Many of those entities provide information and support upon personal contact.